Choosing The Correct Reticle Glass Diameter For Your Eyepiece (top of page)

 necessary to calibrate the eyepiece reticle using a stage

 micrometer.
-A stage micrometer is simply a microscope slide with
+A stage micrometer is typically a 1" x 3" slide with

-a pattern of known dimensions etched upon its surface.
+a pattern of known dimensions on its surface.
 The stage micrometer

 is placed directly on the stage of the microscope and brought